Planning Act 2008: Nationally significant infrastructure projects

-The Planning Act 2008 introduced a number of changes towards seeking development consent nationally significant infrastructure projects (NSIPs) with the aim to overhaul the planning process in order to save costs and increase efficiency.
+The Planning Act 2008 introduced a number of changes towards seeking development consent for nationally significant infrastructure projects (NSIPs), with the aim to overhaul the planning process in order to save costs and increase efficiency.

 Among these changes included the formation of the Infrastructure Planning Commission which served as an independent examining body for all applications relating to major infrastructure projects on 1 October 2009.
 The IPC has since been abolished and replaced by the Planning Inspectorate on 31 March 2012.
 The responsibilities of the IPC were transferred to the National Infrastructure Directorate of the Planning Inspectorate.

 The Planning Act 2008 also addressed the issue of having to receive several different regimes under Part 4 of the Planning Act 2008.
 Now NSIP projects would only require a Development Consent Order (DCO) therefore the requirement of seeking approval under several different consent regimes was no longer necessary.
 This front-loaded approach to unifying the consents regime was intended to make the process for applying for planning consent faster and more efficient.

 National Policy Statements were introduced under Part 5 of the Planning Act 2008.
 The Planning Act requires that all applications which sought development consent would have to follow the guidelines for National Policy Statements.
 The National Policy Statements set out the need for development and other policy deliberations.
 The sustainability of the policy has to be assessed beforehand to ensure compliance with environmental sustainability standards.
 The National Policy Statements were intended to make the outcome more certain by following guidelines.
 This had clear benefits for applicants who invested in a wealth of resources in order to bring development consent into fruition and in financial matters.

 This new system was intended to streamline the process for applying for development consent through procedural amendments to the planning regime.